 Otherwise, with such a wide variety of annuities available it is difficult to give generic advice.
 But here are some things that you should watch for:

-- Tax: Annuities are partly taxed as income and partly treated as a return of capital (and therefore untaxed).
+- Tax: Annuities derived from a pension pot are taxed as income.
+Annuities purchased with savings outside a pension pot (usually called Purchased Life Annuities) are partly taxed as income and partly treated as a return of capital (and therefore untaxed).
 The proportions depend on the product.
 Insist it is clearly explained to you.

-- Cost: These are insurance company products, and therefore support a high level of spend on marketing and commssions to financial advisers.
+- Cost: These are insurance company products, and therefore support a high level of spend on marketing and commissions to financial advisers.
 You are paying for that.

 - Inflation:...will erode the spending power of your fixed annuity.
 You can buy more complex annuities that try to address this, but....

 - Complexity (1): When you go to a car showroom to buy a bog-standard family car a good salesman will send you out of there with special wheels, 16-valves and all sorts of stuff that you did not realise you needed.
-Because that is where the profits are.
+Because that is where his profits are made.
 Annuities are the same.

 - Complexity (2): When you trade in your old banger for your new car the salesman will always try to quote a net price for the deal.
 Because he knows that he is likely to make a better trade than if he disentangles the deal into separate prices for the new car and the old.
 It's the same for annuities.

 - Inflexibility: Annuities are irreversible.